Norfolk's Deep History Coast

 At the time this find pushed back the evidence for human colonisation this far north by at least 100,000 years.

-The flint tool - which can be seen at Norwich Castle Museum - was cutting edge technology of its time, the 'i-axe' of its day, and was as versatile as a Swiss Army knife.
+The flint tool - which can be seen at Norwich Castle Museum - was cutting edge technology of its time, the Swiss Army knife of its day.
 Some objects are so important they change our knowledge of human history - and this is one.

 Analysis of pollen in the silt allows us to build a picture of temperate woodland with pine, alder, oak, elm and hornbeam in evidence at the time the handaxe was made.
 At this time the land here would have had lions, giant hippos and mammoths roaming.

 Look out for chunks of amber that are sometimes found here, some as large as a fist.

 the west runton mammoth - not a woolly story

 The world's largest mammoth skeleton - only missing bones eaten by hyaenas